-If you are thinking of selling your home, raising your property’s kerb appeal is an essential consideration.
+If you are thinking of selling your home in 2022, raising your property’s kerb appeal is an essential consideration.

-Our recent article outlining the housing market’s reaction to the coronavirus pandemic certainly highlights the importance of being well prepared for selling your property.
+Our helpful article outlining the housing market’s reaction to the pandemic shows the importance of being well prepared for selling your property.